anatomic/safer-javascript-workshop/workshop/ex-3/README.md

 ## Extension Tasks

-At the end of the test suite is a further test which adds in an extra challenge around handling null.
+At the end of the test suite is a further test which adds in an extra challenge around ensuring that the the numbers parsed are within the range allowed by hex values (rather than just base-16).